iannjari/covid-19-cases-and-mortality-forecaster/README.md

-# COVID-19-Cases-and-Mortality-Analysis-and-Prediction
+# COVID-19 caseload and mortality analysis and prediction
-This is a fourth year project which is partial fulfillment of requirements for a of a Bachelor’s of Science (Computer Science) at Kenyatta University.
+Final year project which is partial fulfillment of requirements for a of a Bachelor’s of Science (Computer Science) at Kenyatta University.

 ![Forecast Image](forecast.png)